 Leasing requires good credit

-Finally, leasing requires a good credit history just like a loan.
+Leasing requires a good credit history just like a loan.
 Anyone leasing a car must have a good credit score, a good steady job, and no excessive debt.
-These requirements may be difficult or impossible to meet for someone just turning 18 years old.
+These requirements may be difficult or impossible to meet for someone just turning 18 years old and just beginning to build their credit and income.
 Getting someone to co-sign on the lease may be the solution in this case. (see Do I Need a Co-Signer?)

 Car leasing for teens is usually not a good way to go because of age, credit, insurance, and lease contract requirements.
 However, there may be situations in which leasing will work well and should be considered.